andifalk/secure-development-on-kubernetes/step7-pod-security-policy/README.md

 ## Deploy the application without Pod Security Policy

-If you deploy the application via _deploy-without-policy.yaml_ you will notice that this application deployment denied due to the pod security policy.
+When you deploy the application via _deploy-without-policy.yaml_ you will notice that this application deployment denied due to the _pod security policy_.